thinkgos/enid/README.md

 By default, the id format follows:

 - The id as a whole is a 63 bit integer stored in an int64
-- 43 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+- 43 bits are used to store a timestamp with millisecond precision, using a custom epoch. default Dec 01 2024 05:06:07 UTC in milliseconds.
+The lifetime almost 278 year
 - 12 bits are used to store a sequence number - a range from 0 through 4095.
 - 8 bits are used to store a node id or rand number - a range from 0 through 255.